aiverify-foundation/moonshot/docs/getting_started/quick_start_library.md

 ### Step 3: Remove and Adding Prompt Templates or Context Strategy
 Optionally, you can remove or add prompt templates and context strategy to customize the toolkit's behavior.

+Prompt Template serves as a skeleton for constructing input text that prompts the model to generate.

+By indicating Context Strategy, you will be including n-number of previous prompts context to be included in your prompt.

 ```python
 context_strategy = "add_previous_prompt"